Cameron Stephenson: New Orleans Saints

 Stephenson was a member of the Saints' practice squad until he was signed by the Jaguars.

 Jacksonville Jaguars

 Stephenson was signed by Jacksonville Jaguars on 16 December 2008 when defensive tackle Tony McDaniel went on injured reserve.
 Appeared in games versus Baltimore and Indianapolis at LG.
 After spending the 2009 season on the practice squad, Stephenson was re-signed to a future contract on 5 January 2010.

 He was waived on 7 July 2010.

 Hartford Colonials

 Stephenson was signed by the Hartford Colonials of the United Football League on 13 September 2010.
 Started at RG and was the backbone of the offensive line.

 Spokane Shock

 Stephenson was assigned to the Spokane Shock of the Arena Football League on 3 October 2013.
 He was reassigned on 26 March 2014.

 Los Angeles KISS

 On 8 May 2014, Stephenson was assigned to the Los Angeles KISS.
 Played Fullback and Center.

+Coaching career

+Stephenson now coaches Defensive line at Mesa High School.